jelurida-dev/app-ledger-ardor-main/README.md

 # Ledger App for Ardor

-This is the official [Ardor](https://www.jelurida.com/ardor) ledger wallet app for the Ledger Nano S and X devices
+This is the official [Ardor](https://www.jelurida.com/ardor) ledger wallet app for Ledger devices (Nano S+, Nano X, Stax, and the legacy Nano S)

 ## Documentation